James Lofton: Professional career

-Lofton was drafted in the first round (sixth overall) of the 1978 NFL Draft by the Green Bay Packers.
+Lofton was drafted in the first round (sixth overall) of the 1978 NFL draft by the Green Bay Packers.
 He was named to the NFL Pro Bowl eight times (seven with the Packers, one with the Bills).
 He was also named to four All-Pro teams.
 He also played in three Super Bowls during his career with the Bills.
-Lofton was inducted into the Pro Football Hall of Fame in 2003.

-In his 16 NFL seasons, Lofton caught 764 passes for 14,004 yards and 75 touchdowns.
+Lofton was inducted into the Pro Football Hall of Fame in 2003 and is the first Packers player not associated with Curly Lambeau or Vince Lombardi to be inducted.In his 16 NFL seasons, Lofton caught 764 passes for 14,004 yards and 75 touchdowns.
 He averaged 20 yards per catch or more in five seasons, leading the league in 1983 and 1984 with an average of 22.4 and 22 yards respectively.
 He also rushed 32 times for 246 yards and one touchdown.

 Lofton is the first NFL player to record 14,000 yards receiving and was the second (one game after Drew Hill) to score a touchdown in the 1970s, 1980s, and 1990s.
 During his nine seasons in Green Bay, Lofton played in seven Pro Bowls and left as the team's all-time leading receiver with 9,656 yards (since broken by Donald Driver).
+On April 13, 1987, he was traded for two draft picks to the Raiders in the wake of his charge for second degree sexual assault.
+A month later, he was found not guilty by Brown County Circuit Court jury.
+Two mediocre seasons (a combined 69 catches in 28 games) with the Raiders followed before he was signed as a free agent by Buffalo in 1989.
+He was to sign a two-year deal with Oakland in 1993 but instead joined the Los Angeles Rams, where he played just one game before finishing the season with Philadelphia.

 On the retirement of Steve Largent, Lofton became the NFL's active leader in receiving yards at the start of 1990, through to his retirement in 1993.
 In 1991, Lofton became the oldest player to record 1,000 receiving yards in a season (since broken by Jerry Rice).
 On October 21, of that same year, Lofton became the oldest player to record 200 yards receiving as well as 200 yards from scrimmage in a game (35 years, 108 days).
 He is also the 2nd oldest player to have 200+ all-purpose yards in a game behind Mel Gray, (35 years, 204 days).
+He was inducted into the Green Bay Packers Hall of Fame in 1999.